 But in reality, cynicism in itself is a very passive exercise.
 So we have to be more active about issues by asking questions.
 If you want to know more about TOMS business practices, for example, you should go learn about it, ask questions, and make your choices around what you consume and buy based on the answers.
 That's key.

-Alain is the Founder and CEO of Sylvain Labs, a strategy and design consultancy that helps companies seize the reality and potential of their business, products and brands.
-Clients include Google, American Express, Airbnb, Spotify, BlackRock, Diageo, Hilton, Samsung, Pepsico, AB InBev, Jet, IKEA, GM, Sonos, the NBA and others.
-Founded in 2010, the company is headquartered in NYC, with offices in Amsterdam and Richmond, VA, and a Certified B-Corporation..
+Alain is the Founder and CEO of SYLVAIN, a strategy and design consultancy that helps companies seize the reality and potential of their business, products, and brands.
+With over 13 years of experience in the industry, Alain has worked with leading brands like Google, American Express, Airbnb, Spotify, BlackRock, Diageo, Hilton, Samsung, Pepsico, AB InBev, Jet, IKEA, GM, Sonos, the NBA and others.
+Alain is also a board member at PopTech and a founding member at Kindred..
 Connect on LinkedIn or send an email